viamrobotics/docs/docs/architecture/_index.md

 {{<imgproc src="/architecture/simple-machine.png" class="alignright" resize="x1100" declaredimensions=true alt="" style="max-width:400px" >}}
 </p>

-Imagine you have a very simple device consisting of a temperature sensor connected to a single-board computer (SBC).
+Imagine you have a simple device consisting of a temperature sensor connected to a single-board computer (SBC).
 You want data from the sensor to be captured at regular intervals, and synced to the cloud.
 To set this up, you would do the following: